Proven-Paradox/shaper-system/Handbook.md

 You count as your own ally.
 You can target yourself with anything that is listed to target allies.

+When counting squares for movement or range, the count is orthogonal--i.e. excludes diagonal movements.

 Round down during dice rolls.
 If you ever have a fraction, just cut off the fractional bit entirely.
 Even if your roll is (somehow?)
 13.9, it should still be rounded down to a 13.

 In combat, defenders win ties.
 For example, if using an offensive Ability results in the accuracy role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.